nextcloud/files_videoplayer/README.md

 # Video player
 ![](screenshot.jpg)

-A responsive video player for ownCloud using a skinned version of Video.js.
+A responsive video player for Nextcloud using a skinned version of Video.js.

 ## Installation
 Simply copy the contents of this repository to **$owncloud/apps/files_videoplayer** and enable the app.